philsosopher/odin-todo-list/README.md

     - function to delete Projects
     - funciton to add / update / delete Tasks
     - functions to generate today and upcoming tasks
-- fix the date stuff
+- fix the date stuff in tasks - use proper formats

 - better UI
     - icons all, inbox, today, upcoming